gradle/gradle/design-docs/features/composite-build/README.md

 A command-line client will be able to point to a composite build definition, and execute tasks for the composite as a whole.

+## Target use-case

+- All projects use the same, latest version of Gradle
+- Java projects, using either `uploadArchives` or the publishing plugins
+- Maximum 10 Gradle projects involved, split into <= 10 participant build
+- May take up to twice as much time for task execution as a 10 project multi-project build: goal is to take less time for execution

 ## Milestones

 ### Milestone: Tooling client can define a composite build and request tooling models